Sierra Capital Ventures

 These holdings often sit at the edges of ports, rail lines, and industrial zones, processing metal flows that never make headlines but never stop moving.
 Recycling yards, aggregation facilities, and compliant material processors form the backbone of this category, operating under environmental oversight while feeding downstream manufacturing demand.

 This is an asset class defined by weight, volume, and inevitability.
 When buildings come down, vehicles age out, or infrastructure is rebuilt, material doesn’t disappear—it migrates.
-Our positions favor operations that control intake, processing, and outbound logistics, creating steady cash flow tied to physical throughput rather than speculation.
+Our positions favor businesses that govern intake, processing, and outbound logistics, producing steady cash flow tied to physical throughput rather than speculation.
 These are businesses measured in tonnage and compliance.

 Global Logistics & Cargo